adpaladines/Notes-App-with-Neumorphic-UX/Resources/QuestionsAnswers.md

 print("Total Price: $\(totalPrice)") // Output: Total Price: $50.0

 ```
+`Non-escaping closures:`
+A non-escaping closure is a closure that is guaranteed to be executed before the function it's passed to returns.
+In other words, the closure is not allowed to outlive the function that it's passed to.
+Non-escaping closures are the default behavior in Swift, and you don't need to explicitly mark them as non-escaping.

 ## Swift vs Objective-C:
 `Swift` is a modern and expressive language with strong typing `(variables can be explicitly declared)` and Type Inference where swift's compiler can infer the data type of a variable based on its initial value.
 Error handling and optionals to enhance code reliability.
 ARC (Automatic Reference Counting) meaning automatic memory management.
 `Objective-C` is an established, dynamic language that integrates well with C. It offers powerful runtime features and is suitable for legacy projects.
 It can also be gradually adopted in Swift projects.

 ## Struct vs Classes:
 `Structs` are value type, meaning they can be copied and passed arround the code.
 Modifications in a copy don't affect the original.
 They do not support iheritance and are suitable for simple data models.
+Trait safe one value can be acessed at time.

 `Classes` are reference type meaning multiple variables can point to the same object in memory, have inheritance, they are deallocable and often used for complex data models.
+Not trait, multiple values can be accessed at time.

 ## Multithreading options in iOS:
 1. GCD -> Grand Central Dispatch